systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

     web.

 To keep the development process streamlined, I opted not to implement syntax
-    highlighting when I first [integrating a Markdown renderer] on my [personal website].
+    highlighting when I first [integrated a Markdown renderer] on my [personal website].
 Up until this point, [the application] simply used the default [Markdown it!]
     renderer output without any additional processing.